-Charité Universitätsmedizin Berlin
+Charité – Universitätsmedizin Berlin

 |Location||Berlin is the capital and largest city of Germany.
 Nearly one-third of Berlin’s 3.5 million inhabitants are younger than 25, and the city hosts almost half a million internationals from 184 countries.
 Berlin is proud of its large and varied cultural scene, which includes three opera houses, more than 150 theatres and concert halls, 400 independent theatre groups, 70 museums, 200 art galleries, 120 cinemas and numerous other cultural centres.
 In Berlin, scientists in every field have always found optimal conditions for pursuing their work, Rudolf Virchow, Robert Koch and Albert Einstein among others.
-Berlin is also the largest university city in Germany with approximately 145,000 students enrolled in 15 universities and research facilities.
-Charité – Universitätsmedizin Berlin, dating back to 1710, is the unified medical campus of the Freie Universität Berlin and the Humboldt-Universität Berlin and one of the most renowned medical schools in Europe today.|
+Berlin is also the largest university city in Germany with nearly 200,000 students enrolled in 15 universities and research facilities.
+Charité – Universitätsmedizin Berlin, dating back to 1710, is the unified medical faculties of Freie Universität Berlin and Humboldt Universität Berlin and one of the most renowned medical schools in Europe today.|

 |Course focus||Study Focus

 The Master of Science Programme in International Health raises awareness of current global health problems and allows students to identify and critically analyse key factors shaping the health and well-being of populations.
 The programme contributes to sustainable development and focuses on improving the management of health services for disadvantaged populations with a focus on low and middle income societies.

 Duration / ECTS Credits

 |Target group||Selection of participants is guided by the programme’s emphasis on a multidisciplinary approach to international health.
-Students from a variety of backgrounds are recruited, including medical professionals, social scientists, health educators and health managers.|
+Students from a variety of backgrounds are recruited, including medical professionals, public health, social scientists, health educators and health managers.|

-|Degree Awarded||Master of Science in International Health|
+|Degree awarded||Master of Science in International Health (MScIH)|

-|Course Begins||Winter Semester: early September|
+|Course begins||Winter Semester: early September|